Daniel D. Stancil

 Short Biographical Sketch

-Daniel D. Stancil is Professor of Electrical and Computer Engineering in the College of Engineering at Carnegie Mellon University.
+Daniel D. Stancil is Adjunct Professor of Electrical and Computer Engineering in the College of Engineering at Carnegie Mellon University, and Alcoa Distinguished Professor and Head of the Department of Electrical and Computer Engineering at North Carolina State University.
 He received a B.S. in Electrical Engineering from Tennessee Technological University in 1976, and the S.M., E.E. and Ph.D. degrees from the Massachusetts Institute of Technology in 1978, 1979, and 1981, respectively.
 From 1981 to 1986 he was Assistant Professor of Electrical and Computer Engineering at North Carolina State University.
-He joined the faculty at Carnegie Mellon University in 1986 as an Associate Professor, since becoming Professor.
+He joined the faculty at Carnegie Mellon University in 1986 as an Associate Professor, and served as Professor from 1990 to 2009.
 From 1992-1994 he served as Associate Department Head of the Department of Electrical and Computer Engineering, and served as Associate Dean for Academic Affairs in the College of Engineering from 1996-2000.
-In 1996 he co-founded the Applied Electro-optics Corporation.
-His research interests include wireless communications and optical data storage.
+He rejoined the faculty at North Carolina State in 2009 as Head of the Electrical and Computer Engineering Department.
+His research interests are generally in the areas of applied electromagnetism, solid state physics, and communications.
+Specific interests include vehicle-to-vehicle communications, wireless signal distribution in buildings, novel radar systems, antenna design, cognitive radio, and optical nanostructures.